 The purpose of the programme is to challenge the delegates to analyse their leadership style and to look at the culture and leadership style of their organisation.
 This is a rich area of study and we will look at the work of many of the contributors in this area.
-At the heart of the programme is the CMI Level 5 Qualification in Management & Leadership.
-This is an internationally recognised qualification with guided hours of learning leading to the completion of work-based assignments.
-The six workshops provide 36 guided learning hours, the remainder (depending on which option candidates are taking) coming from completing the assignments.
-Completion of the qualification is optional and requires registration of the candidate with the awarding body.
+The learning style used on the programme is experiential and a number of challenging exercises and problems are used to provide opportunities for analysis and learning.
+Open courses also provide the opportunity for peer group interaction and this is a significant benefit.
+At the heart of the programme is the CMI Level 5 syllabus in Management & Leadership.

 The benefits for the individuals taking part include:

 - Understanding yourself as a senior manager and leader